Workforce Development Center - Clayton, NC

 To perform this job successfully, an individual should be proficient in Microsoft Word, Excel and Power Point and College Systems.

 The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

-While performing the duties of this Job, the employee is regularly required to stand, use hands and fingers, reach with hands and arms, and talk or hear and is frequently required to walk; sit; and stoop, kneel, couch, or crawl.
-The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close and distance vision, and the ability to adjust focus.
-Working with biotechnology equipment, such as large stainless steel tanks, autoclaves, boilers, skids and other hazards is customary in this environment.
+While performing the duties of this job, the employee is regularly required to sit, use hands and fingers, reach with hands and arms, and talk or hear.
+The employee is occasionally required to stand and walk.
+The employee must occasionally lift and/or move up to 25 pounds.
+Specific vision abilities required by this job include close vision and ability to adjust focus.

 The work environment characteristics described here are representative of those an employee encounters while performing the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.